raghavendra-talur/kubectl-getyo/README.md

-# kubectl-getc
+# kubectl-getyo
-A simple kubectl plugin that provides alternative get command that shows type as the first field in the status condition.
+A simple kubectl plugin that provides alternative get command that shows the yaml formatted output with some modifications.
+Modifications:
+- type as the first field in the status condition

 ## Prerequisites
 Before you begin, ensure you have the following installed on your system: